StyleGAN-XL: Scaling StyleGAN to Large Diverse Datasets: Implementation details

 \boldparagraph{Training StyleGAN3 on ImageNet.} For training StyleGAN3, we use the official PyTorch implementation\footnote{\url{https://github.com/NVlabs/stylegan3.git}}.
 The results in \figref{fig:teaser} are computed with the StyleGAN3-R configuration on resolution $256^2$ until the discriminator has seen $10$ million images.
 We find that StyleGAN3-R and StyleGAN3-T converge to similar FID without any changes to their training paradigm.
 The run with the best FID score was selected from three runs with different random seeds.
 We use a channel base of $16384$ and train on $8$ GPUs with total batch size $256$, $\gamma=0.256$.
 The remaining settings are chosen according to the default configuration of the code release.
-For the ablation study in \tabref{tab:ablation}, we use the StyleGAN3-T configuration as baseline since StyleGAN-XL builds upon the translational-equivariant layers of StyleGAN3.
+For the ablation study in \tabref{tab:ablation} , we use the StyleGAN3-T configuration as baseline since StyleGAN-XL builds upon the translational-equivariant layers of StyleGAN3.
 We train on $4$ GPUs with total batch size $256$ and batch size $32$ per GPU, $\gamma=0.25$, and disable augmentation.

-\boldparagraph{Training \& Evaluation.} For all our training runs, we do not use data amplification via \textit{x-flips} following~\cite{Karras2019CVPR}.
+\boldparagraph{Training \& Evaluation.} For all our training runs, we do not use data amplification via \textit{x-flips} following~\cite{Karras2020CVPR}.
 Furthermore, we evaluate all metrics using the official StyleGAN3 codebase.
-For the baseline values in ~\tabref{tab:sotapr}, we report the numbers of~\cite{Dhariwal2021NEURIPS}.
+For the baseline values in \tabref{tab:sotapr} we report the numbers of~\cite{Dhariwal2021NEURIPS}.
 The official codebase of ADM\footnote{\url{https://github.com/openai/guided-diffusion}} provides files containing $50$k samples for ADM and BigGAN.
 We utilize the provided samples to compute rFID.
-In addition, we recompute precision and recall for all baselines, as ~\cite{Dhariwal2021NEURIPS} compute these metrics between $10$k real samples and $50$k generated samples.
-We follow the original formulation of~\cite{Kynknniemi2019NEURIPS} and use $50$k real and $50$k generated samples.
+Following ~\cite{Dhariwal2021NEURIPS}, we compute precision and recall between $10$k real samples and $50$k generated samples. \tabref{tab:imagenetlowres} reports the results on ImageNet at lower resolutions.